Last Updated on March 4, 2022

 Trout Unlimited WV has three primary missions; conserve, protect, and restore.
-The goal is to conserve the trout population and protect them from overfishing and harvesting.
-They then strive to protect the trout by implementing relocation, research, and cooperation with local partnerships.
+The goal is to conserve the trout population, whether that be rainbow trout or brook trout, and protect them from overfishing and harvesting.
+They then strive to protect all types of trout by implementing relocation, research, and cooperation with local partnerships.

-Finally, the ultimate goal is to restore the fish population back to what it once was so that generations can continue to enjoy fishing for trout in their local waters.
+While we love writing about the latest trout lures and trout rods, our ultimate goal is to restore the fish population back to what it once was so that generations can continue to enjoy fishing for trout in their local waters.

 There are many reasons why all of us here at Your Bass Guy chose to acquire the Trout Unlimited WV website but the number one reason is their dedication to the cause.
 We take fishing regulations and conservation very seriously and we think all of us have a role to play in preserving the fish population and caring for our waters.

 We stand by the WVCTU mission and support the very important job they do.
 Trout Unlimited WV has seven chapters scattered across the Mountain State and more than 1,500 members dedicated to monitoring, assisting, and improving the waters that these trout call home.

 This mission is made possible through the following acts:

 - Advocating for native and wild fisheries

 - Researching and collecting data from water and fish samples

 - Improving the fish habitat so the population can thrive

 - Stocking with fingerling to help provide fish with nutrition